chirpy2605/voron/V0/Rapid_Burner/README.md

 Slide the 4010 fans into the cowl from the rear into the provided slots.

 To provide more space for cables snip off the screw lugs at the top rear of the 4010 fans.
+On some makes of fan you can also trim more of the fan shroud if you look at the inside of the fan shroud, e.g. on the GDStime.
+This can make cable routing easier if you have problems.

 ## Mounting: